abdirahman-ahmednoor/Romero-s-pizza/README.md

 var myVariable = "stores something"; instead of var my_var = "stores something", or, var MyVar = "stores something" , or,  var my-Var = "stores something"

+The site then allows the user to make multiple selections.
+ Users can cancel orders, place orders without delivery, and place purchases with delivery on the site.
+ This website allows users to wipe their records and start again.

  ### LIVE SETUP
  View [LIVE](https://abdirahman-ahmednoor.github.io/Romero-s-pizza/)